-This blog will discuss the accessibility of four of the UK’s major TV catch-up services: BBC iPlayer, ITVX, Channel 4 and My5, focusing on accessibility for visually impaired people, and availability of audio description.
+This blog will discuss the accessibility of four of the UK’s major TV catch-up services: BBC iPlayer, ITVX, Channel and 5.
+It will focus on accessibility of their interfaces, and availability of audio description.

 TV catch-up services are online video-on-demand (VOD) services that allow viewers to watch programmes that were broadcast on television.
 Many catch-up services also offer exclusive content in advance of it being aired on linear TV.